ml3705454/mapr2/README.md

 # Multi-Agent Probabilistic Recursive Reasoning (MAPR2)
 Multi-Agent Probabilistic Recursive Reasoning is a multi-agent reinforcement learning framework.
 The algorithms are based on the paper [PROBABILISTIC RECURSIVE REASONING FOR
-MULTI-AGENT REINFORCEMENT LEARNING](https://openreview.net/pdf?id=rkl6As0cF7) submitted to the ICLR 2019.
+MULTI-AGENT REINFORCEMENT LEARNING](https://openreview.net/pdf?id=rkl6As0cF7) in ICLR 2019.

 The learning path of PR2-AC in differential game: